walrus543/XDA_Translations/README.md

 There are 3 branches:
 * `new_apps`: new apps which require many translations in many languages.
 * `ongoing_translations`: apps where strings are translated (almost) everywhere.
 Improvements are appreciated.
-* `discontinued`: don't wast your time.
+* `discontinued`: don't waste your time.
 Those apps are no longer developed.

 ***